Collaboration & Power of Yes

 Collaborating and co-creating can be challenging, make sure to keep the not so complex parts simple.
 Have tools that aid the process easy to access, like sketching and prototyping areas and materials.
 It is important to leave space for both louder discussions and for being alone and deep think for a while, or just get some breathing space and maybe do something entirely different so you can come back to a challenge with new energy or perspective.
 Have different communication methods available as not all people are comfortable speaking up verbally, keep feedback loops and sometimes anonymous feedback options.
 A simple rule in general is to listen more than you speak, give more than you take, and don’t complain unless you are trying to solve it at the same time.
 Every little action counts and everyone can make a difference.

-It is a mental picture I have for flexibility, transformation and collaboration within an organisation.
-My cognitive skill set includes seeing things in images and systems, and for collaboration and being stronger together I also think of the pillar basalt that I walked on when doing geological excursions in Iceland in 2005-7.
+It was a mental image for flexibility, transformation and collaboration within an organisation.
+My cognitive skill set includes seeing things in images and systems, and for collaboration and being stronger together I also think of the pillar basalt that I walked on when doing geological excursions in Iceland 2005-7.
 Every single pillar can grow really tall because there are several pillars around supporting it, and together they create amazing and strong structures.

-It is a very special kind of feeling when you feel a connection with someone who lived thousands of years ago, through a fingerprint on a clay bowl that they made a pattern on, or through the stories they left on rocks.
-Stories that show up all over this planet, developed independently but still showing the same joys, fears and challenges that humans share.
+It is a very special kind of experience when you feel a connection with someone who lived thousands of years ago, through a fingerprint on a clay bowl that they made a pattern on, or through the stories they left on rocks.
+Stories that show up all over this planet, developed independently but still demonstrating the same joys, fears and challenges that humans share.

 The excavator mindset is also about living at the edges of ones comfort zone, and about taking the basement and the attic into the living room.
 Because there is where innovation and new thinking happens, when we go outside of the ‘norms’ and common ‘living’ spaces, dig deeper into our imagination and dare to explore.